AdaptiveMotorControlLab/CellSeg3D/docs/source/guides/utils_module_guide.rst

 ----------------------------------
 Specify the resolution of your microscope to remove anisotropy from images.

-.. important:: Does not work for instance labels currently.

 Threshold images
 ----------------------------------
 Remove all values below a threshold in an image.